The reason cats lick their owners is not because they think you’re tasty or need a wash. It’s more likely that they want to form a close bond

 4. They’re anxious or stressed

 While most of the time a casual lick from your feline friend is nothing to worry about, occasionally it can be a sign that they’re not happy.
 If they’re licking you excessively then they could be feeling stressed or anxious, so take them to a vet to see if they can help identify a cause.
 Cats will also sometimes lick people when they are being handled but don’t want to be, and this can often be quickly followed by biting or scratching if the handling continues.
-If your cat is swishing or flicking their tale, or if their ears are pinned back, leave them alone to avoid causing them further stress.
+If your cat is swishing or flicking their tail, or if their ears are pinned back, leave them alone to avoid causing them further stress.

 How to get your cat to stop licking you